RPSIOErick/Angular-Practice/README.md

     npm i

-The same goes to the CRUD-System folder.
+Do the same in the CRUD-System folder.

-To run the API part, open up the "API" file and run the following command on the terminal:
+To start the API after installing the modules, open the "API" folder and run the following command in the terminal:

     node api.js

-Or, if you have nodemon installed, you can run with the following command:
+If you have Nodemon installed, you can use the following command instead:

     nodemon api.js

-This should turn on the Back End of the application.
-Now, you have to run the Front End, open the file "CRUDSystem" on the terminal and use the command:
+This will start the Back End of the application.
+Next, to run the Front End, open the "CRUDSystem" folder in the terminal and use the command:

     ng serve

 </p>

-### <p> What about the database? </p>
+### <p>Setting Up the Database</p>

-<p> In order to run it with the database working, you'll need to have a Firestore database on your Google Firebase (https://firebase.google.com/). <br>
+<p>To run the application with the database, you'll need a Firestore database in Google Firebase (https://firebase.google.com/). <br>
-You'll need to access your Project Configuration and go to the Service Account tab.
-There, you'll need to generate a new private key and name it as "serviceAccountKey.json".
-Once you've download it, put it on the "db" file of the project (api -> config -> db). <br><br>
+Access your project's settings, go to the Service Accounts tab, and generate a new private key.
+Name the key "serviceAccountKey.json".
+Once downloaded, place it in the "db" folder of the project (api -> config -> db). <br><br>
-There, everything should be ready to go now!
+Everything should be set up and ready to go!
 </p>

 </div>